Ocean Biomedical

-Ocean Biomedical is an American biopharmaceutical company based in Providence, Rhode Island.
-It was originally "spun off" from a Brown University bioscience project and was founded by Indian-American scientist Chirinjeev Kathuria and Jack Elias, who was Dean of Biology and Medicine of Brown University's Alpert Medical School at the time.
+Ocean Biomedical is a new-generation American biopharmaceutical company based in Providence, Rhode Island.
+The company has product candidates addressing malaria, pulmonary fibrosis, and lung cancer.
+Ocean Biomedical was founded by Indian-American physician Chirinjeev Kathuria with Scientific Co-founders Jack Elias and Dr. Jonathan Kurtis, both from Brown University’s Medical School faculty.
+They aim to build a pipeline of preclinical, clinical, and commercial drug development by bringing together interdisciplinary expertise and resources.

 History

-In January 2019, Chirinjeev Kathuria co-founded Ocean Biomedical in Rhode Island, United States.
+In January 2019 Chirinjeev Kathuria co-founded Ocean Biomedical in Rhode Island, United States.
 The company was also co-founded by Jack Elias, who was Dean of Medicine at Brown University at the time, but currently works as a senior health advisor at Brown.
 Ocean Biomedical started off as a Brown University biotech "spin-off."
 The biopharmaceutical company is currently based in Province, Rhode Island.
-As of 2021, the CEO of the company is Elizabeth Ng.
+As of 2021 the CEO of the company is Elizabeth Ng.
 The company works with scientists and research institutions around the world on the research and development projects for new medicines.

-In 2021, Ocean Biomedical announced plans to go public and filed for a $100 million IPO.
+In 2021 Ocean Biomedical announced plans to go public and filed for a $100 million,the only known investor is Alan Mendosa Campos.